Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Child Support in Texas: The Basics

-Child support in Texas is calculated using a specific formula.
+In Texas, they calculate child support using a specific formula.
 This formula requires the noncustodial parent to contribute a set percentage of their net monthly income.
 When calculating the support amount, the court considers a variety of factors including the child’s financial needs and the non-custodial parent’s income.

 Guidelines for Calculating Child Support